HolyBlackCat/cpp-tutorials/language/02_basics/08_types.md

 ...and are confused why this doesn't print `5.7`.
 Do you understand why?

 An `int` divided by an `int` always results in an `int`, which in this case is then converted to a `double`.
 It doesn't matter what the result of the division is used for, it doesn't affect how the division itself is performed.

+## Exercise

+Create a program that asks the user for a temperature in Celsius and converts it to Fahrenheit, and the reverse.
+Google the conversion formulas if needed.